 The good news is that the science on breast bounce has progressed in leaps and bounds and there are a wide range of sports bras out there to take the load off.
 Research has shown that a sports bra can decrease bounce by up to 80%, while even the firmest regular bra can offer only 38%.
 Less bounce equals increased comfort levels.
 That translates to better posture and a more relaxed, comfortable and confident rider, which of course translates in turn to a more relaxed, comfortable and confident horse.

-There are two types of sports bra on the market, those that work on compression – they hold both breasts firmly against the chest, and encapsulation – where each breast is supported individually.
-Some prefer the compression option, however, studies suggest that the encapsulation type offer more support and a higher level of comfort.
+There are two types of sports bra on the market: those that work on compression – they hold both breasts firmly against the chest – and those that work on encapsulation, where each breast is supported individually.
+Some prefer the compression option, but studies suggest that the encapsulation type offers more support and comfort.

 - Band – should be firmer than an everyday bra.
 It should not move up and down your back during activity.